Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Handling the general case

 The flexibility to vary $\mathcal V$ can be useful: for example, intermediates that are involved in ``delayed choice'' pathways can be kept out of $\mathcal V$ so as to be handled by pathway decomposition, whereas intermediates involved in the aforementioned reversible reaction pathways can be retained within $\mathcal V$ so as to be handled by weak bisimulation.

-Note that the weak bisimulation approach provides an ``interpretation map'' $m$ from $\mathcal V$ to states of $\mathcal C_1$ \cite{Qing}.
-Although the domain of $m$ is $\mathcal V$, there is an obvious sense in which we can apply it to formal states, formal reactions, or pathways consisting of formal reactions, e.g., $m(S)=\sum_{x\in S} m(x)$ for a state $S$, $m((R,P))=(m(R),m(P))$ for a reaction $(R,P)$, etc. To prove a theorem that provides justification for the hybrid approach, we first extend the notion of interpretation of pathways that we introduced in Section \ref{section:theory_theorems} to include this concept of interpretation map. \begin{definition} Suppose $m$ is a map from $\mathcal V$ to states of $\mathcal C_1$, where $\mathcal V$ is the set of formal species of $\mathcal C_2$.
-We say a formal pathway $p=(r_1,\ldots,r_k)$ in $\mathcal C_2$ can be \textbf{interpreted} as a formal pathway $q=(s_1,\ldots,s_l)$ in $\mathcal C_1$ under $m$ if \begin{enumerate} \item $q$ can occur in $m(S)$, where $S$ is the initial state of $p$, \item $m(S\oplus r_1\oplus \cdots\oplus r_k)=m(S)\oplus s_1\oplus \cdots \oplus s_l$, and \item there is a decomposition of $p$ such that if we replace the turning point reaction of each prime formal pathway with the corresponding element of $\mathcal C_1$ (i.e. the corresponding formal basis reaction mapped through $m$) and remove all other reactions, then the resulting pathway is equal to $q$ up to addition or removal of trivial reactions. \end{enumerate} \end{definition}
+Finally, we prove a theorem analogous to Theorems \ref{thm:interpretation} and \ref{thm:qing}, in order to provide an intuitive justification for the adequacy of the above definition.
+We begin by extending the notion of interpretation of pathways that we introduced in Section \ref{section:theory_theorems} to include the concept of interpretation map. \begin{definition} Suppose $\mathcal V$ denotes the set of species of $\mathcal C_2$ that are being tagged as formal species in the compositional hybrid approach.
+Let $m$ be an interpretation map from $\mathcal V$ to states of $\mathcal C_1$.
+We say a formal pathway $p=(r_1,\ldots,r_k)$ in $\mathcal C_2$ can be \textbf{interpreted} as a pathway $q=(s_1,\ldots,s_l)$ in $\mathcal C_1$ under $m$ if \begin{enumerate} \item $q$ can occur in $m(S)$, where $S$ is the initial state of $p$, \item $m(S\oplus r_1\oplus \cdots\oplus r_k)=m(S)\oplus s_1\oplus \cdots \oplus s_l$, and \item there is a decomposition of $p$ such that if we replace the turning point reaction of each prime pathway with the corresponding element of $\mathcal C_1$ (i.e. the corresponding formal basis reaction mapped through $m$) and remove all other reactions, then the resulting pathway is equal to $q$ up to addition or removal of trivial reactions. \end{enumerate} \end{definition}

+Then, the following theorem provides a sense in which two CRNs that are ``equivalent'' according to the compositional hybrid approach indeed do have equivalent behaviors.